-- ii.
-For final design projects, if you do not intend to apply for permits as part of this project's scope of work, please explainwhy and when permit applications will be submitted. - Has Washington Department of Natural Resources confirmed that your project is or is not on state-owned aquatic lands?
+ii.
+Has Washington Department of Natural Resources confirmed that your project is or is not on state-owned aquatic lands?

-TU-WWP has confirmed with Shane Early , Aquatic Land Manager, Aquatic Resources Division / Rivers District of Washington State Department of Natural Resources (DNR), that the proposed project is on SOAL.
-Mr. Early and Alan Lebovitz (DNR, Restoration-Specialist) are aware of the project and will be in coordination.is not SOAL (Personal Communication: email 5/6 and phone call 5/7)
+TU-WWP has confirmed with Shane Early, Aquatic Land Manager, Aquatic Resources Division / Rivers District of Washington State Department of Natural Resources (DNR), that the proposed project is not SOAL (Personal Communication: email 5/6 and phone call 5/7)

-- For design projects intending to provide no match, verify you meet ALL of the following eligibility criteria.
+- iii.
+For design projects intending to provide no match, verify you meet ALL of the following eligibility criteria.
 [Answer: n/a, Yes, or No] - 1.
 The project addresses a particular problem at a specific location.